keweimao/DeepDelight/Thread4/tweets/tweets.md

 Development: Section H (the paper says "second half of Section H" but ordinality could be ambiguous, so it all goes in.
 Bonne chance)

+## Broad Twitter Corpus: A Diverse Named Entity Recognition Resource

+COLING 2016  ·  Leon Derczynski, Kalina Bontcheva, Ian Roberts · https://paperswithcode.com/paper/broad-twitter-corpus-a-diverse-named-entity

+One of the main obstacles, hampering method development and comparative evaluation of named entity recognition in social media, is the lack of a sizeable, diverse, high quality annotated corpus, analogous to the CoNLL{'}2003 news dataset.
+For instance, the biggest Ritter tweet corpus is only 45,000 tokens {--} a mere 15{\%} the size of CoNLL{'}2003.
+Another major shortcoming is the lack of temporal, geographic, and author diversity.
+This paper introduces the Broad Twitter Corpus (BTC), which is not only significantly bigger, but sampled across different regions, temporal periods, and types of Twitter users.
+The gold-standard named entity annotations are made by a combination of NLP experts and crowd workers, which enables us to harness crowd recall while maintaining high quality.
+We also measure the entity drift observed in our dataset (i.e. how entity representation varies over time), and compare to newswire.
+The corpus is released openly, including source text and intermediate annotations.

 ## Reference

 Leon Derczynski, Kalina Bontcheva, and Ian Roberts.
 2016.
 Broad twitter corpus:A diverse named entity recognition resource.
 InProceedings of COLING 2016,the 26th International Conference on Computational Linguistics: Technical Papers.1169–1179.